ClickHouse/examples/README.md

 - Clickhouse Cluster: 4 CH nodes - 3 ClickHouse Keeper (2 Shards 2 Replicas) with inter-nodes and keeper digest authentication

 These recipes are meant to provide a quick n dirty way to get started and try out specific type of ClickHouse integration or clustered environment locally.

-See [this page](./docker-compose-recipes/README.md) to get started using ClickHouse docker compose recipes.

 Last but not least, feel free to contribute by submitting a PR!